If you are in crisis

 Find local help

-Do you need mental health, addiction, or gambling services in your community?
-Call, text or email an information and referral specialist (24/7).
+ConnexOntario • Do you need mental health, addiction, or gambling services in your community?
+Call, text or email a referral specialist (24/7).
 Free and confidential.

 Tools for leaders

-Are you an LTC leader or educator looking for mental health resources to support your team?
+Are you an LTC leader or educator looking for mental health resources and tools to support your team?
+Find handouts, printables, and more from various organizations.

 A website that has daily tips, articles and workshops to help you cope with the pandemic.
 Get information to manage your anxiety, depression, grief, stress and loneliness.

-Learn to cultivate inner calm and strength during the pandemic with this bite-sized webinar series.
-Each online session will explore a theme, inviting you to try a variety of movement, breathing and mindfulness techniques that are simple but transformative.
-Register here.
+Learn to cultivate inner calm and strength during the pandemic with these bite-sized recordings.
+Each session explores a theme, inviting you to try a variety of movement, breathing and mindfulness techniques that are simple but transformative.
 Hosted by AdvantAge Ontario.
-Four sessions, 30 minutes each.
-January 26 to February 16, 2021.

 Watch weekly recordings from two previous series hosted by AdvantAge Ontario: 1.
 Take Care of Yourself: Mindfulness Techniques to Face the Pandemic Challenge (12 sessions) and 2.
 LTC Leaders: Techniques for Encouraging Mindfulness in Your Team (3 sessions).
 You can also download handouts and slides that were used at the live, virtual sessions.